eclipse-jkube/jkube/README.md

   </a>
 </p>

+## Rebranding Notice :loudspeaker:
+This project is not an effort from scratch.
+It was earlier called [Fabric8 Maven Plugin](https://github.com/fabric8io/fabric8-maven-plugin).
+It is just refactored and rebranded version of the project targeted towards Java developers who are working on top of Kubernetes.
+For more information about history, please see [REBRANDING.md](./REBRANDING.md)

+## Introduction:

-This project contains various building blocks for the JKube developer toolbox.
+This project contains various building blocks for the Kubernetes Java developer toolbox.

 Actually it contains the following abstractions which has been extracted from both projects: